rodrigosetti/json-archetype/README.md

         "extra": any // accepts any value here. the key "extra" must exist.
     }

 It defines a structure a JSON must have in order to be valid.
-The JSON can be validated with an exact value (_e.g._ "http"), or with a type constrain such as `string` or `number`, or even regular expressions (in string literals or object key identifiers).
+The values can be validated against an exact value (_e.g._ "http"), or with a type constrain such as `string` or `number`, or even regular expressions (in string literals or object key identifiers).
 Actually every string and key matching is a regular expression matching, so please be mindful of special characters and proper escaping.